Royal College of Organists: History

-The RCO was founded as the College of Organists in 1864 by Richard Limpus, the organist of St Michael, Cornhill in the City of London, and received its Royal Charter in 1893.
+The RCO was founded as the College of Organists in 1864 by Richard Limpus, the organist of St Michael, Cornhill, in the City of London, and received its Royal Charter in 1893.
 In 1903 it was offered a 99-year lease at peppercorn rent on a building designed by the architect H. H. Cole in Kensington Gore, west London.
-When it became clear in the mid 1980s that an economic rent would be charged on expiry of that lease, the lease was sold and the college moved into new accommodation in 1991.
+When it became clear in the mid-1980s that an economic rent would be charged on expiry of that lease, the lease was sold and the college moved into new accommodation in 1991.
 The building subsequently become the home of property tycoon Robert Tchenguiz.

 In 2003 plans were announced for more permanent purpose-built premises around the Grade I listed former Curzon Street railway station in Birmingham, a notable piece of monumental railway architecture.
 New facilities designed by Associated Architects included a new library and 270-seat concert hall.
 However, in 2005 the RCO announced that this move would not be taking place and subsequently that it would no longer be looking for a permanent home of this kind, focussing instead on activities such as education, events, examinations and member services.

 In 2014 the college celebrated its 150th anniversary with a year-long programme of events including recitals, conferences, music festivals, courses and publications.
 In 2020 the RCO announced that Saturday 18 April would be its inaugural National Organ Day.
+In 2024 King Charles III accepted the patronage of the RCO, succeeding his mother, Queen Elizabeth II, after her death in 2022.

 First members

-The first members of the College of Organists were:
+The first members of the College of Organists (MCO) were: